liuqiaoping7/sample-videoanalysisperson/README.md

 ## Deployment<a name="en-us_topic_0167344118_section254863302012"></a>

 1. Access the root directory where the human detection application code is located as the MindSpore Studio installation user, for example,  _**/home/ascend/sample-videoanalysisperson**_
 2.  <a name="en-us_topic_0167344118_li08019112542"></a>Run the deployment script to prepare the project environment, including compiling and deploying the ascenddk public library, downloading the network model, and configuring Presenter Server.
+The Presenter Server is used to receive the data sent by the application and display the result through the browser.

     **bash deploy.sh** _host\_ip_ _model\_mode_